|Understanding of contamination (20% of overall score)||6|

 |National ownership and programme management (10% of overall score)||6|

 |Information management and reporting (10% of overall score)||5|

 |Land release outputs and Article 4 compliance (20% of overall score)||5|

-BiH should implement the recommendations of both the 2015 United Nations Development Programme (UNDP) Mine Action Governance and Management Assessment, and the 2016 performance audit report of the Audit Office of the Institutions of BiH.1 In particular, BiH should continue reforming and strengthening the governance and management of the mine action programme.
+- BiH should implement the recommendations of both the 2015 United Nations Development Programme (UNDP) Mine Action Governance and Management Assessment, and the 2016 performance audit report of the Audit Office of the Institutions of BiH, both of which remain valid.
+In particular, BiH should continue reforming and strengthening the governance and management of the mine action programme.

-BHMAC should strive to improve better gender balance in the sector, at the least by meeting the target of 40% female staff set by the 2003 Law on Gender Equality.
+- BHMAC should provide information on what steps it plans to further mainstream gender and diversity within its mine action programme and strive to improve gender balance in the sector, at the least by meeting the target of 40% female staff set by the 2003 Law on Gender Equality.

 - BHMAC should provide details of its plans for addressing the discovery of previously unknown cluster munition contamination following completion (i.e. residual contamination).

 Click here to download the "Clearing Cluster Munition Remnants 2021" report for Bosnia and Herzegovina.